artemkv/journey3/journey3-website/src/doc/gdpr_explained.md

 ## So how do I write my privacy policy?

-First of all, remember that the policy is not for the lawers!
+First of all, remember that the policy is not for the lawyers!
 It is for the user.
 So don't worry about the language, and aim for clear, simple and short document.

 This is what you need to include: